philferriere/tfoptflow/README.md

 There are already a few attemps at implementing PWC-Net using TensorFlow out there.
 However, they either use outdated architectures of the paper's CNN networks, only provide TF inference (no TF training), only work on Linux platforms, and do not support multi-GPU training.

 This implementation provides **both TF-based training and inference**.
-It is **portable**.
-Because it doesn't use any dynamically loaded CUDA-based tensorflow user ops, it **works on Linux and Windows**.
+It is **portable**: because it doesn't use any dynamically loaded CUDA-based tensorflow user ops, it **works on Linux and Windows**.
 It also **supports multi-GPU training** (the notebooks and results shown here were collected on a GTX 1080 Ti paired with a Titan X).
+Even though the code **allows for mixed-precision training**, we were unable to make the training converge (so, only use this feature at your own risk!).

+Finally, as shown in the ["Links to pre-trained models"](#links) section, we achieve comparable results to the ones reported in the official paper.

 # Table of Contents